Engaging online training

 What can you do to deliver effective classes?

-• Make sure your materials are visually appealing
+- Make sure your materials are visually appealing

-Nearly 65% of people are visual learners, so it is worthwhile - in addition to communicating substantive issues - to make sure that the presented content is pleasing to the eye.
+Nearly 65% of people are visual learners, so it is worthwhile - in addition to communicating substantive issues - to make sure that the content presented is pleasing to the eye.
 Focus on colors, give a different color to the information that you think is most relevant and worth remembering.
 It is also worth remembering that contrast inherently attracts the human eye, such as bright text on a black background and vice versa.
-Using a presentation during a lesson is convenient for both parties, displaying pictures, questions, instructions or tasks has a positive effect on audience engagement.
+Using presentations during a lesson is convenient for both parties, displaying pictures, questions, instructions or tasks has a positive effect on audience engagement.

-• Variety is important
+- Variety is important

 Recall or imagine a lecture where the presenter sits at a desk and reads the text displayed on the presentation in a monotone voice.
 At the very thought it gets boring!
 Today we have access to a vast array of apps and teaching aids that can make our lessons more interesting.
 The lesson should be summarized with virtual surveys and quizzes, also in the form of a competition - Google Forms, Kahoot or Microsoft Forms will help us with this.
 Simple changes, such as text of different sizes or styling elements in the middle with a different color than the rest of the content, can make them stand out and be remembered.
-Also, opt for multisensory, meaning engage sight, hearing and touch: write in chat, listen to recordings, draw associations - just add variety!
+Also opt for multisensory, meaning engage sight, hearing and touch: write in chat, listen to recordings, draw associations - just add variety!

-• Get involved in the topic
+- Get involved in the topic

 Lots of questions and interaction with listeners will make them more alert.
 After all, they don't know at what point they will be asked for their opinion or answer.
 Critical thinking is essential for actively processing and remembering content - so encourage listeners to form their own conclusions, brainstorm and learn from each other.